Search

 Short answer?
 Yes, a business can take out a mortgage.

-But if you’re asking that question, the likelihood is you’re looking for more detailed specifics.
+But if you’re asking that question, the likelihood is you’re looking for more details.

 In which case, this blog post has you covered.